Syed Ahmad Barelvi

+Syed Ahmad led the Tariqa-i Muhammadiyah, an Islamic reformist and jihad movement against the Sikh Empire, which later spearheaded decades-long anti-colonial uprisings across various regions of British India.
+He is considered by many Muslims to be a mujaddid (renewer) of his era.

+He is also revered as a major scholarly leader by the followers of the Ahl-i Hadith and Deobandi movements.

 Early life and education

 Syed Ahmad Barelvi was born on 29 November 1786 in Raebareli, into a Syed family.
 His primary education was initiated in 1791, when he was aged four.
-As he turned ten, his father died and the familial responsibilities fell onto his shoulders, and this made him travel to Lucknow, at the age of 18 in search of some work.
-He however inclined to stay in the tutelage of Shah Abdul Aziz, an Islamic scholar, who was the son of revivalist reformer Shah Waliullah, in Delhi.
+As he turned ten, his father died and the familial responsibilities fell onto his shoulders, which made him travel to Lucknow, at the age of eighteen in search of work.
+He was however inclined to stay in Delhi in the tutelage of Shah Abdul Aziz, an Islamic scholar who was the son of revivalist reformer Shah Waliullah.

-Ahmad travelled to Delhi, and was subsequently allotted accommodation in the Akbarabadi Mosque.
-He stayed in the tutelage of Abdul Aziz for a few years, and returned to his hometown in the early 1808, or in the late 1807.
+Syed Ahmad travelled to Delhi, and was subsequently allotted accommodation in the Akbarabadi Mosque.
+He studied in the Madrasah-i Rahimiyah of Shah Abdul Aziz for a few years, and returned to his hometown in the late 1807 or the early 1808.
+He distinguished himself through his sincerity and rigorous spiritual discipline, often staying awake the entire night for prayers.

+Syed Ahmad was raised in a family celebrated for religious knowledge and piety.
+From childhood, his life was marked by intense devotion, often prioritizing the needs of the poor and the elderly over his own comfort.
+As he matured, he developed a deep passion for martial arts, including archery, fencing, and swimming, skills that would later serve his leadership role.